 Matthew Dennis Chapman

 He enlisted at Launceston with the Somerset Light Infantry (Regimental No. 28252) serving with the 8th Battalion and the 262 Infantry Battalion.
 The Battalion took part in The Battles of the ‘Ancre’, the ‘Albert’, of ‘Havrincourt’, ‘Canal du Nord’, and of ‘Cambrai’ during 1918, and were in pursuit of the Germans who were now in full retreat during October.
-Matthew, however, was wounded during this pursuit, possibly sustained in the Battle of the Selle, on the 1st of November 1918 just 10 days before the armistice, aged 20.
-He is buried at the Querenaing Communal Cemetery, Querenaing, Departement du Nord, Nord-Pas-de-Calais, France.
+Matthew, however, was wounded during this pursuit, possibly sustained in the Battle of the Selle, and he died on November 1st, 1918 just 10 days before the armistice, aged 20.
+He was interred at the Querenaing Communal Cemetery, Querenaing, Departement du Nord, Nord-Pas-de-Calais, France.
 His name is also commemorated on the Laneast War Memorial and Memorial Seat.

 Quite possibly John Coombe who was born in 1880 to John and Grace Coombe as the family were residing in Laneast in 1891.
-He enlisted at Hayle with the Duke of Cornwalls Light Infantry (Regimental No.24204) serving with the 7th Battalion.
+He enlisted at Hayle with the Duke of Cornwall’s Light Infantry (Regimental No.24204) serving with the 7th Battalion.
 He was killed in action on the 22nd of March 1918 during the Battle Of St Quentin at Happencourt in the Somme Valley.
 His body was never identified but his name is commemorated on the Pozieres Memorial, Pozieres, Departement de la Somme, Picardie, France, Plot: Panel 45.
 His name is also commemorated on the Laneast War Memorial and Memorial Seat.
 At the time of his death his mother, now a widow, was living at Treyeare Lodge, Lewannick, Launceston.

 No information available except that he served with the Royal Navy.